concretesolutions/sunomono/README.md

  load 'config/load_classes.rb'
 ````

-Now you got all .rb files loaded, now you need instantiate the class to test your methods
+Now you got all .rb files loaded

+Next step is to create a new instance of the class to test your methods

 ```
  @foo = page(fooScreen)